GPurgatorio/Master-Computer-Science-ICT/README.md

   <img width="800" src="./assets/spine-and-leaves.jpg">
 </p>

-**Every leaf switch is connected to every spine**.
-Therefore, the **number of connections used for uplinks** from each leaf determines **the number of spine switches we can have** (4 ports here for four spine switches).
-And **the number of ports on each spine** switch determines **the number of leaf switches we can have** (20 leaf switches here).

 With the increased focus on east-west data transfer the three-tier design architecture is being replaced with Spine-Leaf design.
 The switches are divided into 2 groups, the leaf switches and spine switches.
 Every leaf switch in a leaf-spine architecture connects to every switch in the network fabric.

+That topology uses the **Link Aggregation Control Protocol (LACP)** to avoid loops.
+Two different links to two different ports are bounded into a logical link.
+That means that both links can be used to communicate, gaining the redundancy in case of failure of a link, but there are no loops because them are saw as a single channel.
-In that topology the **Link Aggregation Control Protocol (LACP) is used**.
-It provides a method to control the bundling of several physical ports together to form a single logical channel.
-The first two ports of every switch are reserved to create a link with a twin switch (a loop is created, but the OS is aware of that and it avoids it).
+LACP provides a method to control the **bundling of several physical ports together to form a single logical channel**.
+The **first two ports of every switch are reserved** to create a link with a twin switch (a loop is created, but the OS is aware of that and it avoids it).
 Next ports are the ones used to create links with leaf nodes.
-The bandwidth is aggregated (i.e. 2*25 Gbps): a single flow will only use a single link, but you can use the full channel bandwidth in aggregate.
+The **bandwidth is aggregated** (i.e. 2*25 Gbps), but it's still capped to 25 Gbps because the **traffic goes only from one way to the other** each time.

+Usually in a spine and leaf architecture the NS traffic, that connect the datacenter to Internet, is slow and the EW traffic, that is server-to-server and rack-to-rack is very intensive.

 Characteristics:
 - fixed form factor (non modular switches)
 - active-active redundancy
-- loop aware topology (no links disabled).
+- loop aware topology (a tree topology with no links disabled for redundancy reasons).
 - interconnect using standard cables (decide how many links use to interconnect spines with leaves and how many others link to racks).

 With this architecture it's possible to turn off one switch, upgrade it and reboot it without compromising the network.
 Half of the bandwidth is lost in the process, but the twin switch keeps the connection alive.